-What is more, furnished studio in an expensive London are is nearly 40% more pricey than in an expensive area in Paris, whereas the studio in a normal area in London is 18% more expensive than in normal area in Paris.
-A little tip: if you relocating to France, MyCheapRemovals has perfect volume option for small removals which is perfect for content of studio flat.
+What is more, a furnished studio in an expensive London area is nearly 40% more pricey than in an expensive area in Paris, whereas a studio in a normal area in London is 18% more expensive than in a normal area in Paris.
+A little tip: if you relocating to France, MyCheapRemovals has a perfect volume option for small removals which is perfect for the content of the studio flat.

-Additionally, utilities such as electricity, heating, gas for 2 people in 85m2 flat is 4% more expensive in London than in Paris.
-On the contrary, utilities for 1 person in 45 m2 (480 Sqft) studio is 28% more expensive in Paris than in London.
+Additionally, utilities such as electricity, heating, and gas for 2 people in an 85m2 flat are 4% more expensive in London than in Paris.
+On the contrary, utilities for 1 person in a 45 m2 (480 Sqft) studio are 28% more expensive in Paris than in London.

 Other things that are more costly in Paris than in London include microwave 800/900 Watt (26% more expensive), laundry detergent (8% more expensive), and an hourly rate for cleaning help (14% more expensive).

 Clothes are another sector, where you can cut some costs.
-You can successfully find some good quality clothes in second-hands and do not spend a fortune.
+You can successfully find some good quality clothes in second-hand shops and not spend a fortune.

 Nevertheless, if rummage sale is not your cup of tea, the popular worldwide brands offer more or less the same prices for their clothing.